ClementBM/clementbm.github.io/_posts/2020-03-07-coronavirus-exploration-by-country.markdown

 This time, we removed the first useless data points from Italy.
 So be carefull reading the synchrony diagram because we removed the first 28 days.
 ![Synchrony between Italy and France](/assets/2020-03-07/hubei-italy-synchrony.png)

-Let's now print the confirmed cases of Hubei and Italy with a 36 days (28 + 8) delay.
+Let's now print the confirmed cases of Hubei and Italy with a 37 days (28 + 9) delay.
 ![Synchrony between Italy and France](/assets/2020-03-07/hubei-italy-lagged.png)

 Despite a relative small error which should be minimize by using a filter (Kalman or rolling window ?), what's strike me the most here is the delta between the quarantine policies. *Hubei* quarantine occurs the 25th of january whereas the quarantine of *Italy* occurs on the 10th of march, which is equivalent to the 2nd of february, if we overlap the curves.
-It's more than we week delay !
+It's more than a week delay !

-Now that we compare the quarantine delay, let's evaluate the quarantine effect, that is, after what period of time seems the quarantine to slow down the propagation ?
+Now that we compared the quarantine delay, let's evaluate the quarantine effect, that is, after what period of time seems the quarantine to slow down the propagation ?
-On the following graph we fit the evolution of the confirmed cases to a sigmoid function, which enables us to have an evaluation of the point of inflexion, when the declaration of new cases starts to decrease.
+On the following graph we fit the evolution of the confirmed cases in China to a sigmoid function, which enables us to have an evaluation of the point of inflexion, when the declaration of new cases starts to decrease.

 ![China fit to sigmoid function](/assets/2020-03-07/fit-china-sigmoid.png) For China, the point of inflexion seems to be around 14 days after the quarantine event.
 Will it be the same for Italy ?

 # Sources
 * [Coronavirus data](https://github.com/CSSEGISandData/COVID-19.git)